-Certain behavior which could interfere with education or would not be acceptable on the job will not be tolerated in the College and will be the cause for probation or dismissal at the discretion of the Academic Chairs and/or the Vice President of Education:
+Certain behavior which could interfere with education or would not be acceptable on the job will not be tolerated in the College and will be the cause for probation or dismissal at the discretion of the Academic Chairs and/or the Vice President of Academic Affairs:

-- Disruptive behavior or student fighting. - Use of obscene or abusive language to instructors, staff, or other students. - Theft of property of the College or other students. - Gambling. - Possession, use, or being under the influence of alcohol or drugs while on school premises or at institutional functions. - Academic dishonesty.
+- Disruptive behavior or student fighting. - Use of obscene or abusive language to instructors, staff, or other students. - Theft of property of the College or other students. - Gambling.

+- Possession, use, or being under the influence of alcohol or drugs while on school premises or at institutional functions. - Academic dishonesty.

-For a more extensive discussion, please refer to the Student Conduct section in the PTC Student Handbook.
+For a more extensive discussion, please refer to the Student Code of Conduct found on PTC's website.